sarang-banakhede/Segmentation-Frequency-Robustness-Study/README.md

 ## Notes

 - This repository documents the pipeline, not the findings.
 Statistical testing, effect sizes, and discussion live in the manuscript, which is currently under review and not included here.
-- All 12 model x dataset combinations use an identical training protocol; architecture and modality are the only variables that change between runs.

 ## Citation